-How to reduce your dose with SPECT MPI studiesPosted on: 10.05.17
+How to reduce your dose with SPECT MPI studiesPosted on: 10.05.17 by Digirad

 Advancements in medical imaging technology have revolutionized health care, allowing doctors to more accurately diagnose disease using SPECT for MPI scans.
 Any time a physician orders an imaging scan, however, there is always concern about the level of radiation exposure.